History

 • Starts commercial operations of Kobe Power Plant No. 3 unit

-• Scheduled to start commercial operations of Kobe Power Plant No. 4 unit
+• Starts commercial operations of Kobe Power Plant No. 4 unit